Nikon D3000 vs Olympus E-420

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D3000 and Olympus E-420 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the D3000 and the E-420 have been discontinued, but can regularly be found used on eBay.
+Both the D3000 and the E-420 have been discontinued, but can regularly be found used on ebay.
 The D3000 was replaced by the Nikon D3100, while the E-420 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the D3000 and E-420 can be found, respectively, in the Nikon D3000 Manual (free pdf) or the online Olympus E-420 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D3000 or the Olympus E-420 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.